In A Hurry? Our Top 3 Picks To Buy

 - Its 4X magnification is reliable and provides excellent clarity for longer ranges shots.

 3. TenPoint Crossbows Illuminating 3x Pro View 2 Crossbow Scope L HCA-097-II)

-TenPoint 3x Pro View 2 Crossbow Scope is reasonably priced and compact scope for crossbow hunting.
-It is uniquely small since it measures 8.5 inches long.
-This crossbow scope boasts fully multi-coated 3×32 optics and provides great light transmission.
+This 3x Pro View 2 Crossbow Scope is reasonably priced and compact scope for crossbow hunting.
+It is uniquely small since it is 8.5 inches long.
+This crossbow scope boasts multi-coated 3×32 optics and provides great transmission of light.
 There are three different reticle options, and they consist of black, illuminated red, and illuminated green dots.

-It is calibrated at 20, 30, 40 as well as 50 yards.
+It is marked at 20, 30, 40 as well as 50 yards.
 This TenPoint Crossbow scope allows you to shoot with utmost confidence, accuracy, and safety.

 - It comes with fully multi-coated components.